-The City of Centerville has launched a summer-long, grant-funded campaign to reduce recycling contamination by partnering with The Recycling Partnership, the Ohio Environmental Protection Agency, Montgomery County Environmental Services and Rumpke Recycling.
+The City of Centerville has participated in a summer-long, grant-funded campaign in 2019 to reduce recycling contamination by partnering with The Recycling Partnership, the Ohio Environmental Protection Agency, Montgomery County Environmental Services and Rumpke Recycling.

-MID-JULY: The City kicks off the ‘feet on the street’ initiative, mobilizing specially-trained personnel to conduct curbside cart observations.
-This initiative will be conducted only for homes in the Concept East, Black Oak, Nestle Creek and Cheltenham neighborhoods.
-Residents who have contaminants in their recycling carts will receive information ‘Oops’ tags on their carts with specific feedback designed to reduce contamination.
-Recycling carts with contamination will not be emptied.
-Residents will be given the opportunity to correct the mistake and return the cart to the curb the following week.
+MID-JULY: The City kicked off the ‘feet on the street’ initiative, mobilizing specially-trained personnel to conduct curbside cart observations.
+This initiative was conducted only for homes in the Concept East, Black Oak, Nestle Creek and Cheltenham neighborhoods.
+Residents who had contaminants in their recycling carts will receive information ‘Oops’ tags on their carts with specific feedback designed to reduce contamination.
+Recycling carts with contamination are not emptied.
+Residents have the opportunity to correct the mistake and return the cart to the curb the following week.

 What can you recycle?

 Paper & flattened cardboard

 Mix all items together.

 Empty all bottles, jugs & cans.

 Click here to find spots to recycle other items.